Icinga/icinga-doc/markdown/en/checkscheduling.md

 by the *max\_attempts* option in the host definition) is reached or (b) a host check results in an OK state.

-Also of note - when Icinga is check the status of a host, it holds off on doing anything else (executing new service checks, processing other service check results, etc).
+on doing anything else (executing new service checks, processing other service check results, etc).
 This can slow things down a bit and cause pending service checks to be delayed for a while, but it is necessary to